 - Breast anatomy concerns, including flat or inverted nipples

 - Medication use

 Lactation consultants collaborate with postpartum nurses to help new mothers with more complicated needs.
-This includes developing pumping schedules for babies in the neonatal intensive care unit (NICU) who cannot yet breastfeed, and assisting with breastfeeding as the baby matures.
-Lactation consultants also facilitate free, weekly support and information group for mothers with newborns in intensive care.
+This includes developing pumping schedules for babies in the neonatal intensive care unit (NICU) who cannot yet breastfeed and assisting with breastfeeding as the baby matures.
+Lactation consultants also facilitate free, weekly support and information groups for mothers with newborns in intensive care.
 New parents can also view educational breastfeeding programs in their rooms using the hospital's on-demand video system and patient education television.